-Payments are limited to the payment of tuition, books, supplies and expenses associated with completing the course of study.
+Payments are limited to tuition, books, supplies and expenses associated with completing the course of study.
 Costs for medical procedures, such as Hepatitis B vaccines or physical exams, are not included.
-There is a cost limit of \$600/individual per registration period.
-This cost may be exceeded only with approval from DFA.
-To obtain approval to exceed the limit, a written request must be submitted to the Director of DFA and include: the client's name, address, SSN, name of the training facility and the occupation for which training is sought.
+There is a limit of \$600/individual per registration period.
+This limit may not be exceeded without approval from DFA.
+To obtain approval, a written request must be submitted to the Director of DFA and include the client's name, address, SSN, name of the training facility and the occupation for which training is sought.
 The request must also include the usual pay rate for the occupation as well as the current employment prospects and labor demands.